stex43/LeetCode/README.md

 # LeetCode
-The name says by itself. 💻
+The name speaks for itself. 💻